It all happened when I tried to answer this Stack Overflow question.

 Then in November 2014, ASP.NET 5 (later renamed to ASP.NET Core) was announced and became a cross platform technology.
-Obviously Microsoft cannot bind it to IIS any more.
-So the new design must consider macOS and Linux, where nginx/Apache or other web servers should be used.
+Obviously Microsoft needed a new design to support Windows, macOS, and Linux, where all major web servers, nginx/Apache (or other web servers) should be considered besides IIS.

-I think many would agree that Microsoft learned quite a lot from Node.js, and then designed and developed Kestrel (based on
+I think many would agree that Microsoft learned quite a lot from Node.js, and then designed and developed Kestrel.
+It was initially based on

 Then why cannot you just use Kestrel?
 Why IIS Express and potentially IIS, nginx, or Apache are still needed?
 That primarily is a result of today’s internet practice.
 Most web sites use reverse proxies to take requests from your web browsers and then forward to the application servers in the background.